Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/_index.md

 {{< hint type=tip >}}

-Checkout the [PowerShell Helper Script](#powershell-helper-script-to-setup-fork--ci-test-environment) that can do this step automatically for you 👍
+Checkout the [PowerShell Helper Script](#powershell-helper-script-to-setup-fork--ci-test-environment) that can do this step automatically for you! 👍

 {{< /hint >}}